The Parable of the Wicked Tenants, Matt. 21:33-46

 A parable is a story that is intended to teach a moral or spiritual lesson.
 Jesus exposed the spiritual condition of the chief priests and the Pharisees through the telling of this story.
 And, it is scathing in its pronouncement of murder.

-The most terrifying comparison is the murder of the owners’ son to His own death, and his body being carelessly cast outside the vineyard.
+The most terrifying comparison is the murder of the owner’s son to His death, and his body being carelessly cast outside the vineyard.

 Israel’s spiritual condition had been one of rejecting and killing the prophets, and finally the Messiah.
 They had been sent prophet after prophet and although they claimed to love these prophets, in reality, they rejected the teachings.
 By doing so, they rejected God.

-FYI: In the Scriptures, there are three trees that are used as a symbol for Israel, the vine, the fig tree, and the olive tree.
+FYI: In the Scriptures, three trees are used as a symbol for Israel, the vine, the fig tree, and the olive tree.

 • The vine is the symbol of Israel’s spiritual conditions [Ps 80:8-10]